systematic-magic/aop/editorials.rst

 11. Tables
 ----------

+There can be just one table in the Editorial/News paper.
+If you see more than 2 tables, please check with Priduction Team.

 12.1.
 Check that table font size is large enough to read.

 If table is hard to read, please contact Production team and ask to increase font size.